 Boulder, CO 80302

-If for any reason you are uncomfortable reporting the claim to either person, please report your claim to Angie Gossett, the Director of Human Resources or Cheryl Barbour, the Vice President of Student Affairs and Enrollment Management.
+If for any reason you are uncomfortable reporting the claim, please report your claim to Angie Gossett, the Director of Human Resources or Cheryl Barbour, the Vice President of Student Affairs and Enrollment Management.
 Naropa University is committed to conducting a prompt investigation of all claims of sexual harassment, assault, exploitation, or gender discrimination.

 Thank you for your support and understanding as we continue to make Naropa University a safe and welcoming place for our community to learn, live and work.